stabilaprotocol/documentation-en/docs/introduction/overview.md

 ## 2.3 Reward for Super Representatives

 **Votes Reward:**
-Every 6 hours, the top 127 super representative candidates with the most votes will share a total amount of 115,200 STB according to their votes percentage.
+Every 6 hours, the top 127 Governor candidates with the most votes will share a total amount of 115,200 STB according to their votes percentage.
 The annual votes reward is 168,192,000 STB in total.

 **Block Producing Reward:**
 Every time after a super representative produces a block, it will be reward 32 STB.
 The 27 super representatives take turns to produce blocks every 3 seconds.
 The annual block producing reward is 336,384,000 STB in total.